release-tools/build-clerk/README.md

     perform action rebuildBranch()

 } else {
-    // these actions will be posted to Slack as buttons suggest action revertCommit()
+    // these actions will be posted to Slack for a human decision suggest action revertCommit()
     suggest action lockBranch()
 }